apache/arrow-cookbook/python/source/create.rst

     first: int64
     second: int64

-Equally, :class:`pyarrow.Table` can be converted to a set of :class:`pyarrow.RecordBatch` using the :meth:`pyarrow.Table.to_batches` method
+Equally, :class:`pyarrow.Table` can be converted to a list of :class:`pyarrow.RecordBatch` using the :meth:`pyarrow.Table.to_batches` method